 Fingers and Toes Warmer

-Bags and Backpacks for Trekking Gears
+Bags and Backpacks

-If you are not on an organized trek to the Everest base camp, we suggest bringing a 50-65L backpack with an opening on the top.
+If you are not on an organized Trek to the Everest Base Camp, we suggest bringing a 50-65L backpack with an opening on the top.

-You need to have nice, enough, and a warm sleep during your trek.
-If you could not sleep well, you may be tired and will be difficult to walk so you need to have a nice sleeping bag.
-If you trek in the spring or September and October, you can sleep with a - 10-degree sleeping bag but if you are in winter, you need to have a -20 or above sleeping bag with you.
-The tea houses provide a blanket but sometimes it may not be clean or warm enough.
-We provide our sleeping bag for Everest base camp trek or help or hire and bye them in Kathmandu according to the type of service.
+Having a nice, warm sleep during your Trek would be best.
+If you cannot sleep well, you may be tired, and walking will be challenging, so you need a nice sleeping bag.
+If you Trek in the spring or September and October, you can sleep with a - 10-degree Sleeping Bag, but in winter, you need a -20 or above Sleeping Bag.
+The tea houses provide a blanket, but sometimes it may not be clean or warm enough.
+We provide our Sleeping Bags for the Everest Base Camp Trek or help or hire and bye them in Kathmandu according to the type of service.

 Everest Adventure Treks:

-- Cho la pass trek
+- Cho la Pass Trek